 TP-Link Technologies Co., Ltd is a Chinese manufacturer of computer networking products.
-They are a recently company to the networking space in the United States, but in their home country of China, they are one the largest market share holders of networking products for small office / home office.
+They are a recent company to the networking space in the United States, but in their home country of China, they are one the largest market shareholders of networking products for small office/home office.
 In their short time on the US market, TP-LINK has proven themselves to produce some outstanding networking equipment.

-TP-LINK as their trademark goes manufacturers a wide variety of products.
+TP-LINK, as their trademark goes, manufactures a wide variety of products.
 This Editor of Gizmo Scoop tried out several of their products and over time their reviews would show up at Gizmo Scoop.

-Setup of the AV200 kit is incredibly simple.
+The setup of the AV200 kit is incredibly simple.
 Plug in one device close to your main router with an Ethernet cable plugged in between the router and the AV200 Nano adapter, which plugs directly into the wall socket.
 The other device is plugged into the wall in some other part of your house.
-In theory TP-LINK suggests that the devices be sync’d by pressing the sync button to initialize and encrypt your network.
+In theory, TP-LINK suggests that the devices are synced by pressing the sync button to initialize and encrypt your network.
 In practice, it works without doing so.

 It seems IPV6 implementation on these devices is not complete.
 Talking to my neighbor on his network design (which incidentally was a bit of a shock to him) lead me to the conclusion that there is something wrong with the way TP-LINK has designed their firmware.

 The devices work, but I would err on the side of caution until TP-LINK resolves their issue on network wire-line security.
 For whatever reason this implementation did not work for this editor.
 The convenience of extending the network was thwarted by the lack of security.
 It seems network security maybe achieved if you own a single family home.
 In theory, the network extension would stop at your electrical meter.
 In my case, my electrical meter is in close proximity to my other neighbors, and hence the cross over and lack of network security.